casper-network/docs/source/docs/casper/dapp-dev-guide/smart-contracts/create-smart-contract.md

         Some("toggle_contract_package_access_uref".to_string())
 );
 ```
-This section explains the creation of basic smart contract.
-Usually these contracts are upgradable with ability to adding new versions. if you want to prevent any upgrades to a contract use the `new_locked_contract` method to create the contract inside the call function.
+This section explains the creation of a basic smart contract.
+Usually, these contracts are upgradable with the ability to add new versions. if you want to prevent any upgrades to a contract use the `new_locked_contract` method to create the contract inside the call function.

 #### Locked Contracts
 Locked contracts cannot contain other versions in the same contract package, thus, they cannot be upgraded.
 In this scenario, the Casper execution engine will create a contract package, add a contract to that package and avoid any further upgrades to the contract.
 Use locked contracts when you need to  deal with very secure business scenarios and there is complicated business logic.